meshonline/DragonFly/README.md

 I use inexpensive wrist bands (13 colors) to mark colors for joints, they only costed me less than five dollars.

+But I found that my clothes are white, so I use a piece of brown non-woven fabric to instead the white wrist band finally.

+Non-woven fabrics have more colors than wrist bands, and they are cheaper than wrist bands, but they are lack of elastic.

 ![](wrist-bands.png)

 I recommend that you put the light source near the camera, and let it lighten your body from camera's angle.